tom-p-huck/mypage/README.md

 - [Condition monitoring](https://patents.google.com/patent/US11575340B2/en)
 - [Adaptive Control](https://register.dpma.de/DPMAregister/pat/register?AKZ=1020181038313)

-The combination of the digital software world and the physical "real world", interacting through sensors and actuators, fascinated me and sparked a more general interest in embedded systems.
+The combination of the digital "software world" and the physical "real world", interacting through sensors and actuators, fascinated me and sparked a more general interest in embedded systems.
 Since then I have been involved in various activities related to embedded and cyber-physical systems, including:
 - Robotics research (see also next section below)
 - Holding lectures on [real-time systems](https://ipr.iar.kit.edu/lehrangebote_3805.php) at KIT (from 2019-2023)
 - Software- and system-development in industrial embedded projects (since 2023)